-Side Letter
+Side Letters

-1. Employer shall award each employee who is a member of the Bargaining Unit at the time this Agreement is ratified and signed, a one-time bonus in the amount of \$750 be paid on the pay period following contract execution.
+- 1. Management agrees to meet with the Unit on career onboarding and development. - 2.
+Management agrees to meet with the Unit to develop a framework for coverage plans to be used for instances in which Unit members, or individuals who supervise Unit members, are scheduled to be out on extended leave whenever practicable. - 3.
+Employer shall award each employee who is a member of the Bargaining Unit at the time this Agreement is ratified and signed a one-time bonus in the amount of five hundred dollars (\$500).
+The bonus will be paid on the pay period following the execution of Collective Bargaining Agreement.